plaidml/plaidml/docs/api/edsl.rst

       .. note::

-         Initialization of PlaidML's EDSL Python API happens automatically wherever the module ``plaidml.edsl`` is imported.
+         Initialization of the PlaidML EDSL API occurs when the ``plaidml.edsl`` module is imported.

 -------
 Objects